home-assistant/home-assistant.io/source/_components/sensor.envirophat.markdown

   - **voltage_1**: voltage reading on Analog In 1 in units of V
   - **voltage_2**: voltage reading on Analog In 2 in units of V
   - **voltage_3**: voltage reading on Analog In 3 in units of V
-- **use_led** (*Optional*) True / False boolean; Default value is False, declaring that the onboard LEDs are *not* used for the color measurements thus these readings are based on the ambient light.
-If the value is set to True, the onboard LEDs will blink whenever a reading is taken.
+- **use_led** (*Optional*) True / False boolean; Default value is False, declaring that the on-board LEDs are *not* used for the color measurements thus these readings are based on the ambient light.
+If the value is set to True, the on-board LEDs will blink whenever a reading is taken.

 ### Notes